-To perform this yoga pose, begin in a lunging position with your right foot forward, knee bent at 90 degrees, left leg back and strong.
+To perform this yoga pose, begin in a lunging position with your right foot forward, knee bent at 90 degrees, and left leg back, and strong.

 Then, reach your arms out straight above your head, and clasp your hands with the index fingers pointing up to the ceiling.

 Press firmly into your feet as you allow your hips to shift forward.